troyxmccall/alfred-spotify-mini-player/index.md

 <sectionright>
   <leftside><img src="{{ site.url }}/images/index3.jpg"></a></leftside>
   <rightside>

 <h2>Full control of your playlists !</h2>

-<p>Browse and launch all your playlists
+<p>Browse, launch, follow or even delete any of your playlists
 <br>
 <a href="{{ site.url }}/articles/add">Add</a> tracks, album or even playlists to any of your playlist, or <em>Your Music</em> right from the workflow.
 You can also <a href="{{ site.url }}/articles/remove">remove</a> tracks.</p>